aslak3/maxicore32/README.md

 * NOP (0x00000000)
 * Halt
 * Load immediate 16 bit quantity into bottom half or top half
-* Load/Store from/to register rD from/to rM with 16 bit displacement, 3 bit transfer type, optional
+* Load/Store from/to register rD from/to rM with 16 bit displacement, 3 bit transfer type
-  adjustment of rM (for push and pop)
+* No stacking opcodes
 * ALU: r1<-r2,r3 or r1<-r2 or r1<-r2,imm
   * imm is 12+3 bits
   * Condition codes modified only by ALU